oliviaott/Resume/README.md

 - Gained deeper understanding of a computer’s hardware

 **Data Structures and Algorithms** (2019-present)
 - Will know which data structure to utilize and why it is the most efficient to accomplish a given problem

 ### **Extracurricular**
 **Computer Science Club** (2017-present)
-- Participate in weekly discussions and activities involving computer science such as programming, robotics and learning about opportunities in the field
+- Participate in weekly discussions and activities involving programming and learning about opportunities in the field

 **ASB** (2010-17)
 - Held leadership positions throughout middle and high school to help engage student body in school activities and leadership

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/oliviaott/Resume/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.